You’ve polished your executive resume to no end, especially after finding a job posting that precisely fits your skills.

 Your opening line should also leverage the research you’ve done on the company, per the next point.

-2 – You didn’t demonstrate the ability to solve the employer’s problems.
+2 – Your cover letter didn’t show how you’ll solve the employer’s problems.

 Rattling off a list of competencies isn’t strong enough to distinguish you from other candidates, but speaking directly to the company’s needs will do the trick.

 You have to dig into the company’s history, press releases, annual reports, and other news to figure out their pain points.

 What type of expansion is planned?
 Were earnings down in previous quarters?
 What do industry analysts say about the company’s future and their business strategy?

 Armed with this information, your cover letter can connect your leadership skills to the employer’s needs much more succinctly:

 “My ability to produce business development results (30% rise in cloud-based solution sales during Q4 2019) can address any struggles you’ve had in breaking into this market.
 Can we talk?”